andrey-helldar/lang-translations/README.md

 ### Update translations

 When executing the `php artisan lang-translations:update` command, the package learns which localizations are installed in your application and will replace the matching files.

 Command `php artisan lang-translations:update` is an alias of `php artisan lang-translations:install {langs} --force`.

 And command for updating json files: `php artisan lang-translations:update --json`

-## Status of files

-Check the [TODO](TODO.md) file to see the missing translations.

 ## Copyright and License